isabella232/livefyre.en/help/implementation/c-livefyre-identity-comp/c-livefyre-identity-comp.md

 To add social sign on to your Livefyre integration:

-1. Create your social apps
+1. Create your social apps.
-1. Connect your apps to Livefyre
+1. Connect your apps to Livefyre.
-1. Add Livefyre.js to the page
+1. Add Livefyre.js to the page.
-1. Initialize Livefyre Identity
+1. Initialize Livefyre Identity.

 >[!NOTE]
 >